Broker-Dealer Accounting Virtual Conference

 2:35 – 3:35 PM

 FASB’s recent major changes will have an impact on broker-dealers in many important areas.
 This session will update you on what these changes are and show you the most effective ways to handle them.
-An expert will address:
+An expert will discuss the following:

 • Key accounting changes required by Staff Accounting Bulletin 122